emilnoren/generator-webpack-project/README.md

-# generator-krabban-project-setup
+# generator-for-dumbasses
-A Yeoman project generator to get started on the next killer app ASAP.
+A Yeoman project generator to help your sorry ass to be productive.

-Yup, it's a stupid name.